itaycsguy/3D_Cameras/OpenPose_demo_1.0.1/README.txt

-> Need to download to this directory the next directory over the link and unzip it: https://drive.google.com/file/d/17Ok4SfOXYMbD2lg86jIuHeoUVlLfnvQp/view?usp=sharing
+> Need to download a directory named 'models' to this - 'OpenPose_demo_1.0.1' - directory from the next link (unzip it): https://drive.google.com/file/d/17Ok4SfOXYMbD2lg86jIuHeoUVlLfnvQp/view?usp=sharing